Welcome and Lab Policies

 Once you’ve set up an account, you can get to your family tree from the FamilySearch.org homepage.
 There is a tab entitled “Family Tree” at the top of the page, or you can select the fan chart or family tree options from the main rotating image.

 Navigating through the tree

-● Tree/Person: a quick way to get back to yourself or someone you have recently viewed in case you get lost in your tree.
+- Tree/Person: These tabs are a quick way to get back to yourself or someone you have recently viewed in case you get lost in your tree.

-● Lists: The list of people you’re ‘watching’.
-We’ll go over what it means to ‘watch’ someone later in the lesson.
+- Lists: The list of people you are ‘watching.’
+We will go over what it means to ‘watch’ someone later in this lesson.

-● Descendancy/Fan View: Gives you a different ways to view your family tree.
-Descendancy can be used for researching forwards in time and the fan view just lays out your pedigree in a different format.
+- Descendancy/Fan View: Gives you a different way to view your family tree.
+Descendancy can be used for researching forward in time and the fan view just lays out your pedigree in a different format.

 Adding People to Your Pedigree

 Due to strict privacy laws, FamilySearch is very careful with what information is available concerning living people.
 You will only be able to view your direct line (meaning parents, children, and grandparents.)